Filed under #SSDD: Maternity leave and the “pregnancy rota” of the Japanese workplace are in the news again.

 I figured I’d add my 2 yen on the debate.
 After all, I discovered that I was pregnant a day after starting my new (and current) school.

-If you’re curious about “pregnancy rotas,” I’ll share a quote from a June 4 article from Japan Today titled, ‘Pregnancy rotas’ add to working women’s woes in Japan:
+If you’re curious about “pregnancy rotas,” check out this June 4 article from Japan Today titled, ‘Pregnancy rotas’ add to working women’s woes in Japan:

 The issue of “pregnancy rotas” hit the headlines earlier this year when a man wrote about his wife’s experience getting pregnant “out of turn.”
 In a letter to the Mainichi Shimbun newspaper, he said he and his wife had apologised to her boss at a nursery…